plague1981/384well_Sean/README.md

 4. run the script by typing 'Rscript 384wells.R'
 The script will loop through all xlsx files in the current or seleted directory.

-For example:
+For example, \
 c:\username\Rscript 384wells.R

-For selecting xlsx files in another directory, c:\username\Rscript 384wells.R --dir=PATH
+For selecting xlsx files in another directory, \
+c:\username\Rscript 384wells.R --dir=PATH
 PATH= the path of the directory

-For help,
+For help, \
 c:\username\Rscript 384wells.R -h